outline

 Passing the instances of these services to each method involved in the form group rendering process became painful so I refactored it to a regular class with the previous dependencies defined as private fields.

-Then, a new argument tweakingConfig argument as been added to the FormGroupBuilder.GetFormGroup method.
+Then, a new argument tweakingConfig argument has been added to the FormGroupBuilder.GetFormGroup method.
 This argument is expected to contain the TweakingConfiguration object built by the various tweak tag helpers used.

 The tweakingConfig object is then passed to the private methods responsible for rendering the elements of the form group in order to allow them to take the tweaking configuration into account.